Non-relativistic fluids on scale covariant Newton-Cartan backgrounds

 \section{Conclusion}

-In this paper, the scale transformation was successfully included in the localization scheme for a non-relativistic field theoretic model.
-As a consequence, we can now consistently couple massive Galilean plus dilatation invariant fields to the Weyl rescaled Newton-Cartan background, which was derived as the general curved non-relativistic background possessing these symmetries.
-The connection on this background differs from that of the Newton-Cartan one by terms which involve both the spatial metric and temporal vierbein.
-This results due to the anisotropic scaling of the field theory which was considered.
-We also demonstrated that while the Riemann and Ricci tensors scale quite differently than their relativistic counterparts, the definitions of the Weyl and Schouten tensors are of the same form as in the relativistic case.
+In this paper the scale transformation was successfully included in the localization scheme for a non-relativistic field theoretic model.
+As a consequence, we can now consistently couple massive Galilean plus dilatation invariant Schr\"odinger fields to a curved background.
+The background was identified as the scale covariant Newton-Cartan background.
+Following this we derived the connection, Riemann tensor, Ricci scalar and Weyl tensor for the scale covariant background.
+The connection of this background differs from that of the Newton-Cartan one by terms which involve the dilatation field corresponding to anisotropic scale transformations.
+We also demonstrated that while the Riemann and Ricci tensors scale quite differently than their relativistic counterparts, the definitions of the Weyl and Schouten tensors are of a similar form as in the relativistic case.

-As an application, we provided the description of a conformal incompressible ideal fluid in its rest frame on this background, and derived the entropy current.
+We then provided the description of scale invariant ideal fluids on this background.
 The weights of the energy, entropy and matter current densities were derived, through which we were further able to demonstrate the first law of thermodynamics.
-An interesting feature of describing fluids on this background is the inclusion of external forces in a geometric framework, by changing the form of the field $A_{\mu}$.
-While we have considered the case of an ideal fluid, it is clear that understanding conformal fluids on this background requires further study of viscous and dissipative fluids as well.
+An interesting feature of describing fluids on this background is the possible inclusion of external forces in a geometric framework, which can result from specific choices of the field $A_{\mu}$.
+While we have considered the case of an ideal fluid, it is clear that we will need to further consider viscous and dissipative scale invariant fluids as well.
 The entropy current in these cases is non-trivial, and a second order derivative expansion must be carried out.
-Further, it may be that the scaling properties we determined in the previous section gets altered with more general choices of velocity.
-The investigation of these topics requires the relations and derivatives we introduced in section \ref{fluid}, and the expressions of the Riemann tensor provided in Eqs.~(\ref{WRiem}-\ref{tildeRiccs}).
-We look forward to investigating these topics in future work.
+The investigation of these topics requires the relations and derivatives introduced in section \ref{fluid}, as well as the expressions of the curvature tensors provided in Eqs.~(\ref{WRiem}-\ref{tildeRiccs}).